 Even if your budget is small, you can pick up some good models for £50-£100.
 They're not quite up to Best Buy standards, but can do a good, if limited, job around the home.
 Some might be fine if you only have a small space to clean, or one type of flooring.
 But the cheaper you go, the more quality can vary dramatically.
-Around the £50 mark we've found some good vacuums, but also some that are so poor at cleaning we've had to label them Don't Buys.
-You can filter by price on our reviews to see the best options within your price range, whether you want a bagged or bagless, cylinder or upright model.
+Around the £50 mark we've found some good vacuums, but also many that are so poor at cleaning we've had to label them Don't Buys.
+You can filter by price on our vacuum reviews to see the best options within your price range, whether you want a bagged or bagless, cylinder or upright model.
 Make sure you also check our list of Don't Buy vacuum cleaners to see the models to steer clear of.

-While premium brands, such as Dyson or Miele, can charge more than £450 for a top-end vacuum cleaner, our tests show that it's possible to get an excellent vacuum cleaner for a fraction of that price.
+Some premium brands, such as Dyson or Miele, can charge more than £400 for a top-end vacuum cleaner, but our tests show that it's possible to get an excellent vacuum cleaner for a fraction of that price.
 Premium vacs may have useful extras or longer warranties, but if you just want a decent vac, you don't need to splash out.

 At some price points there can be a big difference between how good different vacuum cleaners are at keeping your home spotless.
-Paying £150 could get you one of our best-performing vacuums, or a middle-of-the-road model.
+For example, paying £200 could get you one of our best-performing vacuums, or a middle-of-the-road model.
 And at £300+ you could end up either delighted or disappointed by your vac, with little in between.

-As you might expect, the data in the graph shows that, in general, the more money you spend, the better chance you have of getting a good vacuum cleaner.
+As you might expect,our analysis shows that, in general, the more money you spend, the better chance you have of getting a good vacuum cleaner.
 It's no guarantee, though, as a handful of pricey models proved less than exemplary in our tests.
-Our vacuum cleaner reviews take away the guesswork, so if you want to splash out you can be sure it isn't on an underwhelming model, and if you're keen to stick to a budget, you can ensure you get a cheap but effective vacuum cleaner that won't prove to be a false economy.
+Our vacuum cleaner reviews take away the guesswork, so if you want to splash out you can be sure it isn't on an underwhelming model.
+Or if you're keen to stick to a budget, you can ensure you get a cheap but effective vacuum cleaner that won't prove to be a false economy.